fscorrupt/Posterizarr/README.md

 - **CSV Export**: Produces an impressive CSV file containing all queried movie/show information during the script's runtime.
 - **Logging Capabilities**: Records valuable information to a file named `Scriptlog.log` in the temporary folder, facilitating troubleshooting and analysis.
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
+- **Poster Creation**: it Searches fanart/tmdb for textless posters, fallback is grabbing a poster from imdb for movies and tvdb for shows.

 Upon initial execution, the script may take some time to run as it compiles necessary data.
 Subsequent runs efficiently create missing posters, bypassing existing assets in the directory.